 Exploring the Link Between Higher Education and Social Justice

-Using the decentralized IFP model as a starting point, the team will collect quantitative and qualitative data at the global, regional, and country levels using a combination of surveys and local fieldwork.
-This approach mirrors the structure that IFP created and also encourages alumni engagement at multiple levels, including through interactions with local researchers.
+Using the decentralized IFP model as a starting point, the study relies on quantitative and qualitative data collected both globally and locally through a combination of surveys and local fieldwork.
+In addition to mirroring the structure that IFP created, our design encourages alumni engagement at multiple levels.

 The IFP Alumni Tracking study is being conducted by the IIE Center for Academic Mobility Research and Impact.